-Note: Origin provides a built-in list of import filter files for drag an drop.
-If in general your data is well-defined and already can be dragged into Origin workspace to import.
-Then you can choose Tools: Import Filters Manager… menu.
+Note: Origin contains a built-in list of import filter files for drag-and-drop.
+If ,in general, your data is well-defined, it can be dropped onto the Origin workspace to import:

-Choose your import file type, e.g. ASCII.
-Click Edit button.
+- Choose your import file type (e.g. ASCII), then click the Edit button.

-Only set Import Mode to Start New Book or Start New Sheet.
-Enter <clone> as Template Name.
+- You can set 1st File Import Mode and Multi-File (except 1st) Import Mode to Start New Book or Start New Sheet then enter <clone> as Template Name.

-Then when you drag and drop new data files to workbook with analysis and graphing setup already, you will be asked to choose which import filter to use.
-If you choose ASCII_Clone will do batch processing.
+- Then when you drag and drop new data files to workbook with analysis and graphing setup already, you will be asked to choose which import filter to use.
+If you choose ASCII_Clone the template will perform batch processing.